 As the region has developed the digital ads market at an even faster pace than other parts of Europe, it has not built up resilience to challenges that come with it.
 For years, organised crime has been utilising the security gaps in online advertising to make a tremendous profit, leading to A Collapse of the Advertising Market.

 - Protect multiple-stakeholder media environments to prevent media ownership monopoly.

-- Build up digital toolbox with advanced customer (audience) relations that would empower local journalism and media models and provide internships for local journalists and publishers in successful digital media in the region to build up their resilience based on comparable experience.
+- Build up the digital toolbox with advanced customer (audience) relations that would empower local journalism and media models and provide internships for local journalists and publishers in successful digital media in the region to build up their resilience-based on comparable experience.

 - Monitor both communication and economic situation of small and medium media players as well as popular alternative social media influencers to improve national strategic communication resilience.